 Three minutes is a very short amount of time.
 This is the sequence of events as I remember them.

 I’m not gonna ask you to leave but they probably will.

 Once again, we were immediately blocked from entering the aid station, this time by a tattooed white man who stood directly in front of Myriam, much too close, puffing up as he loomed over her.
 Myriam is 5’1” tall, and weighs 105lbs.
 It’s not hard to loom over her.
 He said “I’m not gonna tell you to leave, but they probably will”, gesturing in the direction of the food table.

 Andrea Feucht is a three-times HR100 finisher, a 3 times San Diego 100 finisher, a 2 times Wasatch 100 finisher, ran her first ultramarathon in 1997, and is on the HR100 board of directors.
-She is also an old friend.
-Along with Amy Berkin Chavez and .
-She stepped out of the drop bag area and came towards us.
+She is also an old friend, and one of several runners (Amy Berkin-Chavez and Sarah Emoto) I thought Myriam might like to meet.
+Andrea stepped out of the drop bag area and came towards us.
 She was having a good race and was all smiles.
 While Andrea gave me a hug, Myriam stepped around the tattooed guy.

 Don’t steal the food!

 Andrea left the aid station, and the Howie followed her, taking photos.
 The tattooed white guy who had threatened to throw us out remained hovering next to us.
 Myriam asked him where she could throw out her gum.
 He pointed at a trash bag that was hanging from an aid station table, and watched as Myriam stepped towards the trash bag.
 Suddenly, BOOM.
 “Don’t steal the food!” a BBQBecky yelled at Myriam as she leaned towards the table to throw her chewing gum in the trash.
 “The food is for runners only!”